harness/developer-hub/docs/platform/Harness-AIDA/aida-overview.md

 To enable AIDA in your Harness account:

-1. Contact [Harness Support](mailto:support@harness.io) to enable the feature flags for AIDA in CCM, CI, and/or STO.
+1. Contact [Harness Support](mailto:support@harness.io) to enable the feature flag for AIDA in CCM, CI, and/or STO.
 2. Agree to the AIDA EULA.
 Review the [AIDA Terms](https://www.harness.io/legal/aida-terms) and [AIDA Data Privacy](https://www.harness.io/legal/aida-privacy) information.
 3. Enable AIDA in your Harness account.
 Go to **Account Settings**, select **Account Resources**, select the **Harness AIDA** tile, and then enable the **Harness AI Development Assistant (AIDA)** setting.